-Working out where to stay in London can become a puzzle to befuddle the best of us.
-Even us Londoners.
+Working out where to stay in London can befuddle the best of us.
+Even Londoners.

 But enough doom and gloom.
 London is a vibrant, energetic, captivating capital that really does earn its reputation as a city of the world.
 And it's not hard to find a great place to stay, despite those initial frustrations.

 The key is knowing what's most important to you for each particular trip.
 Are you looking for the best area to stay for tourists?
 The best neighbourhood for families?

 Is there something you're desperate to see?
 A conference location you have to reach?
 A day trip you want to squeeze in somewhere else?

 London has enough to fill a lifetime.
 But let's start one trip at a time.

 London is a city of neighbourhoods that have grown and blended together over a period of more than 2000 years.
 As a result, local character oozes from every smoke-dusted, ivy covered brick.
 But the place names can be confusing.

 Here's a quick overview.
 Find more detail on the neighbourhoods themselves, and the accommodation options, further on down.

 Paddington & Bayswater - The easiest central London location from Heathrow.
 Can be a little uninspiring in terms of food and accommodation but very handy for Heathrow and with great connections into London to the West (Bath, Bristol, Oxford, Devon and Cornwall) and Wales.